-The Highveld Horse Care Unit is one of 3 Units in SA: the others are Eastern Cape Horse Care Unit ( EC HCU), a branch of HHCU, and Coastal HCU based in KZN .
-HHCU, Coastal HCU and EC HCU are independent Section 21 Companies, independently operated.
-All of the Units obtain their income by various fundraising ventures, appeals, sponsorships and operational charges.
+The Highveld Horse Care Unit is one of 3 Units in SA: the others are Eastern Cape Horse Care Unit ( EC HCU), and Coastal Horse Care Unit.
+All three Units are Section 21 Companies, independently operated.
+All of the Units obtain their income by various fundraising activities, appeals, sponsorships and operational charges.
 All three Units liaise with each other on operational matters, national problems, mutual support etc. None of the Units receive any government funding, but all three are supported to some extent by the horse racing authorities in their Province.

 Today the Highveld Horse Care Unit is a Section 21 Company in its own right, responsible for its own management, funding and operations, and is the largest equine welfare organisation in the Southern hemisphere.
 We cover an enormous area in South Africa, and now not only carry out investigations into reported cruelty cases, but half of our organisation is dedicated to outreach clinics and owner education and upliftment in previously disadvantaged areas.